Doctor of Philosophy in Sociology

 *Individual Doctoral Readings courses (SOC 991) may not be used to meet these requirements except by approved petition.

-4. Students must pass an oral comprehensive examination and defense of dissertation proposal, within the first 6 semesters post-M.A. degree.
+Students must pass an oral comprehensive examination and defense of dissertation proposal, within the first 6 semesters post-M.A. degree.
 The dissertation proposal is an independent piece of research leading to a dissertation that contributes to sociological knowledge.
 The student’s doctoral committee determines the exact format of the dissertation proposal.
 In the proposal, the student is expected to review the state of the knowledge pertinent to the topic, describe the research problem, and explain the methods to be employed in the investigation.
 The oral comprehensive examination and dissertation proposal defense occur at the same time and are administered in a closed session.
-The focus of the oral comprehensive examination will be on the feasibility and quality of the proposed research as well as the student’s understanding of the 2 fields of specialization.
+The focus of the oral comprehensive examination will be on the feasibility and quality of the proposed research as well as the student’s understanding of the 2 portfolios described in #3 above.
 The dissertation committee must comply with Graduate Studies' Doctoral Student Oral Exam Committee Composition policy.
 A maximum of 7 members are allowed.
 The outcome may be graded Satisfactory or Unsatisfactory.
 Sociology does not utilize the Honors designation for oral comprehensive examinations.
 The exam may be taken twice; a second failure on the examination requires that the committee chair report this fact to the Graduate Studies Committee to deliberate on the possible dismissal of the student from the program.

 Handbook for Graduate Students